The Rip Chords

-The Rip Chords were an early-1960s American vocal group, originally known as the Opposites, composed of Phil Stewart and Ernie Bringas.
+The Rip Chords were an early-1960s American vocal group, originally known as the Opposites, composed of Ernie Bringas and Phil Stewart.
 The group eventually expanded into four primary voices, adding Columbia producer Terry Melcher and co-producer Bruce Johnston (best known as a member of the Beach Boys).
 This group came to be associated with the hot-rod and surf genres of that day, although their first single ("Here I Stand") did not reflect those styles.
 They recorded for Columbia Records in Hollywood from 1962 to 1965.
 The group placed five singles on the Billboard Hot 100.
 They are best known for their number-four single: "Hey Little Cobra".

 Group history

-Stewart and Bringas became acquainted during the mid-1950s as students at Inglewood High School (about ten miles south of Hollywood).
+Bringas and Stewart became acquainted during the mid-1950s as students at Inglewood High School (about ten miles south of Hollywood).
 They discovered some complementary musical talents and struck up a friendship.
 Encouraged by their singing compatibility, they were determined to secure a recording contract.
 They eventually came to the attention of Arwin Records/Daywin Music in 1962.

 Actress-singer Doris Day and her husband, film producer Marty Melcher, owned Arwin Records and Daywin Music.
 Their son, Terry Melcher, had just been hired by Columbia Records as an A&R (artist and repertoire) producer.
-Arwin Records vice-president Bob Crystal saw potential in Stewart and Bringas' voices, and quickly arranged for an audition at Columbia Records.
+Arwin Records vice-president Bob Crystal saw potential in Bringas and Stewart's voices, and quickly arranged for an audition at Columbia Records.